TABLE OF CONTENTS

 - T-Mobile has postponed the effective date of their $50 campaign activation fee to a yet-to-be-determined date.

 - T-Mobile has updated the effective date of their $50 campaign activation fee to 12/1/2021.
 To ensure that you do not need to pay this fee, please be sure to register before that date.

 - We renamed the "Standard" registration "High Volume" for simplicity.

 - T-Mobile's $50 "campaign activation fee" will apply to any new campaign created after today.
 (The fee does not apply to "Starter" registrations.)

 - AT&T has rescinded their October 1 registration deadline.
 We've updated the article to reflect this change.
 We'll update it again when a new date has been set.

-- A free "Starter" registration option is now available for individuals and small organizations who send fewer than 3,000 messages per day.
+- A free "Starter" registration option is now available for individuals and small organizations (without a federally-issued EIN number) who send fewer than 3,000 messages per day.